 7.3.7.1 Limit structures on Bay islands and Nauset Beach.
 The shoreline areas of the Bay islands and backside of Nauset Beach are not suited to placement of new structures due to their unique habitat value.
 Structures in these areas should only be considered where they are necessary to provide safe and reasonable access, and only when it has been demonstrated that all alternative forms of access are impractical.
 In such cases where a structure is deemed necessary to provide reasonable access, it should be the minimal size necessary and must meet all applicable performance standards and design criteria as defined in the Alliance dock and pier guidelines and local and state regulations.
-Multiple structures on a single island or otherwise within 1,000 feet of another structure are strongly discouraged, and steps to proval.
+Multiple structures on a single island or otherwise within 1,000 feet of another structure are strongly discouraged, and steps to promote sharing of structures among multiple user groups should be a condition of approval.